Using Erd\H{o}s's methods to study Yorke's problems: Introduction

-At this point we remark our results correlate well with observations made in several numerical and theoretical studies.
-For example, in \cite{Gallas} it was numerically observed how many routes to chaos need not be the classical period-doubling one.
-Similarly, in \cite{Tur} it was observed how the introduction to mixed convection in a flow could alter the type of route to chaos.
+This result should be understood as follows: as the collection $\{G^A_{k,d}\}_{k}$ is interpreted as a collection of bifurcation diagrams describing routes to chaos of period multiplying bifurcations, then when the dimension of $S$ is $4$ and higher, there is no "most likely" route to chaos.
+In other words, our results suggest that in high dimension there are many more routes to chaos out there involving period multiplying bifurcations, and not a single one of them "dominates" the landscape.
+At this point, we remark that even though it is not at all clear whether the set $G^A_{k,d}$ truly represents all possible routes to chaos for the one-parameter family $f_t:S\to S$, our findings correlate well with several numerical observations and theoretical studies.
+For example, in \cite{Gallas} it was numerically observed that in general, one should not assume the classic period-doubling route to chaos to be the only generic case.
+Similarly, in \cite{Tur} it was shown how the introduction to mixed convection in a flow could alter the type of route to chaos.
 In a more theoretical direction, in \cite{GuW} it was concluded that there exist routes to chaos whose dynamics can be much more complex than the regular period-doubling route.
-Finally, as noted in \cite{AS}, as far as one can talk of a "likely" route to chaos, in higher-dimensional systems these routes to chaos appear to be based on a Neimark-Sacker bifurcations, as opposed to the usual period-doubling one.\\
+Finally, as noted in \cite{AS}, as far as one can talk of a "likely" route to chaos, in higher-dimensional systems these routes to chaos appear to be based on Neimark-Sacker bifurcations, as opposed to the usual period-doubling one.

+Here, one may ask: do similar results also hold in lower dimensions, i.e., when the dimension of $S$ is either $2$ or $3$?
+Unfortunately, in such low dimensions the properties of the Mallet-Yorke Index alone, with which we define $G^A_{k,d}$, do not allow a clear answer.
+Nevertheless, as we will prove (drawing on the ideas of \cite{EY}), in these cases the size of $\frac{|G^A_{k+1, d}|}{|G^A_{k,d}|}$ strongly depends on how much $G^A_{k,d-1}$ fills up $G^A_{k,d}$ (see Corollary \ref{dim3} for the precise formulation).
+Specifically, this should be interpreted as follows: \begin{itemize} \item When $d=3$, the answer depends on how many smooth one-parameter families of three-dimensional diffeomorphism have essentially two-dimensional behavior. \item When $d=2$, the answer depends on how many smooth one-parameter families of surface diffeomorphisms have "essentially" one-dimensional behavior. \end{itemize}

 This paper is organized as follows.
-In Section \ref{laws} we remind several basic facts about the Orbit Index, use it to translate families of isotopies into colored graphs (see Propositions \ref{rules2}-\ref{rules4}), and rigorously define bifurcation diagrams (see Definition \ref{bifurcationgraph}).
-In Subsection \ref{trees} we study the relative size of $G^A_{k,d}$ in $G^A_{r, d}$, $k<r$, proving Theorem \ref{treeth}, and discussing what happens in dimensions $2$ and $3$.
-Following that, in Subsection \ref{block} we consider an intermediate scenario between general graphs and trees.
-Finally, we discuss the wider context of our results, both in Topological Dynamics and possibly also in Statistical Mechanics.\\
+In Section \ref{laws} we remind several basic facts about the Mallet-Yorke Index, use it to translate families of isotopies into colored graphs (see Propositions \ref{rules2}-\ref{rules4}) and rigorously define bifurcation diagrams (see Definition \ref{bifurcationgraph}).
+In Subsection \ref{trees} we study the relative size of $G^A_{k,d}$ in $G^A_{r, d}$, $k<r$, proving Theorem \ref{treeth} and discussing what happens in dimensions $2$ and $3$ in Corollary \ref{dim3}.